TryGhost/framework/packages/express-test/README.md

 This is an initial version for review.
 More docs coming if it works :)

+### Assertion execution order
+The order of *chained* assertion execution is NOT the order they were declared in.
+The framework follows the priority order of the assertion types:
+1. `expect`
+2. `expectHeader`
+3. `expectStatus`

+Meaning, any `expect` declarations would be asserted first following by `expectHeader` and `expectStatus` declarations.

+The custom order is here to prioritize assertions with the most context first.
+The feature was added based on frustrations with frameworks like [superagent](https://github.com/visionmedia/superagent), which didn't provide enough information when the status code assertions failed.

 ## Develop

 This is a mono repository, managed with [lerna](https://lernajs.io/).